primea/js-primea-wasm-system-interface/docs/spec.md

 We define the following types:
 - `i32`: same as `i32` in WebAssembly
 - `i32ptr`: same as `i32` in WebAssembly, but treated as a pointer to a WebAssembly memory offset
-- `i32ref`: same as `i32` in WebAssembly, but treated as a referance to a Primea object
+- `i32ref`: same as `i32` in WebAssembly, but treated as a reference to a Primea object

 ## Storage